Charters School: History

 By 1965 the population of Bracknell, Windsor and Ascot was rapidly increasing.
 This spurred a decision to develop Charters into an eight form entry comprehensive school taking all children from the area from the age of 11-18.
 By 1969, plans were under way for proposed extensions to cope with the increase in school numbers.

 1972 saw extensive alterations to the school with the addition of 10 science laboratories, a games hall, drama hall and arts, crafts and home economics centres being built.
 By 1977, the school had become over-crowded to the extent that nine classes were regularly being taught in corridors.

 In 1981 a decision was made to make Charters School a centre for physically disabled students.
 The school undertook a series of modifications, which included two lifts, a medical room, and home base for students as well as access ramps around the school.
 The school opened its doors to its first physically disabled students in September 1983.

 In 1985 the sports facilities were expanded to make Charters School the focus of the area's recreational, social and community activities.
 The school continued to grow and in September 1992 a new purpose-built Library and Resource Centre was opened.
 More modular classrooms were also added.

-In July 1997 Charters received the ‘School Curriculum Award’, awarded by the Princess Royal, and the Sportsmark Award.

 To date the school expanded from 400 students to have capacity for over 1740, most of which are filled.